 'Ivory' is a sweet large white mulberry that turns pinkish as it ripens.
 The fruit is large and ripens over a short period making it ideal for shaking the tree and collecting the sweet fruit on tarps for drying.
 Suited for zones 5b-8.

-The red mulberry, Morus rubra is a native species on the endangered list in Canada because it hybridizes readily with the white mulberry Morus alba that was inported from Asia.
+The red mulberry, Morus rubra is a native species on the endangered list in Canada, because it hybridizes readily with the white mulberry Morus alba that was inported from Asia.
 Red mulberry occurs in eastern North American forests.
-In Canada, it is only found in the Carolinian Zone (the small area of Ontario southwest of Toronto to Sarnia down to the shores of Lake Erie) near rivers, the shores of Lake Erie, and the slopes of the Niagara Escarpment.
+In Canada, it is only found in the Carolinian Zone, (the small area of Ontario southwest of Toronto to Sarnia down to the shores of Lake Erie).
+It is found near rivers, the shores of Lake Erie, and the slopes of the Niagara Escarpment.
+Suited for zone 6-8.